Invadel/CS_412_Machine_Learning/README.md

 #### Inputs

 - Includes metrics like user prompts, error counts, entropy, average characters in prompts and responses, points received per question, and the calculated total grade.
+- Altogether, the neural network model was trained using 27 inputs.

 #### Architecture